Matthew McConaughey: Personal life

 McConaughey met Camila Alves in 2006.
 He and Alves became engaged on December 25, 2011, and were married in a private Catholic ceremony on June 9, 2012, in Austin where they reside.
 Together, they have three children.
+Reflecting on having kids in 2026, he said: "When you have children, that’s the literal form of becoming immortal.
+They live on, and how much of you can they carry forward."
 A Christian, McConaughey often speaks publicly about his faith.
 He attends a non-denominational church.
-He has stated that he has received private personal criticism and judgment for his beliefs from some members of Hollywood: I have had – and I won't throw any people under the bus – but I have had moments where I was on stage receiving an award in front of my peers in Hollywood, and there were people in the crowd that I have prayed with before dinners many times, and when I thanked God, I saw some of those people go to clap, but then notice that, "bad thing on my resume" and then sit back on their hands.In 2019, he became a minority owner of Austin FC, a team in Major League Soccer which began play in 2021, with McConaughey as the team's "minister of culture".
+He has stated that he has privately received personal criticism and judgment for his beliefs from some members of Hollywood:

+I have had – and I won't throw any people under the bus – but I have had moments where I was on stage receiving an award in front of my peers in Hollywood, and there were people in the crowd that I have prayed with before dinners many times, and when I thanked God, I saw some of those people go to clap, but then notice that, "bad thing on my resume" and then sit back on their hands.

+In 2019, he became a minority owner of Austin FC, a team in Major League Soccer which began play in 2021, with McConaughey as the team's "minister of culture".
 McConaughey has been a longtime fan of the Washington Commanders football team.

-In 2023, McConaughey stated that he and longtime friend and True Detective co-star/co-executive producer Woody Harrelson could be brothers.
+In 2023, McConaughey stated that he and longtime friend and True Detective co-star/co-executive producer Woody Harrelson could be half-brothers.
 His mother claimed to have been intimate with Harrelson's father, Charles Harrelson, around the time of McConaughey's conception.
 In September 2023, Madame Tussauds New York unveiled a new wax figure of Matthew McConaughey, inspired by his 2021 appearance on The Tonight Show.
 The event, featured during McConaughey's visit to The View, promoted his children's book, Just Because.
 In September 2025, he published another book, Poems & Prayers.
+McConaughey and his wife became the godparents of Princess Cruises ship Star Princess in the christening ceremony in Fort Lauderdale, Florida on November 7, 2025.